Naturopathic support for hay fever

 Vitamin D

 The “sunshine” vitamin is often lower in people who experience hay-fever 14.
 It’s a good idea to get this tested before supplementing in large amounts.
 Ensure you get regular safe sun exposure can also help.
-Here are some Australian guidelines. **
+Follow the guidelines of the Australian Cancer Council for being “sun smart”.

 Essential Fatty acids